Is Lululemon Shifting Toward Sustainable Manufacturing?

 • Circular design and garment recycling programs

-💬 In my experience visiting supplier factories, Lululemon’s sustainability audits are among the most detailed in the industry.
+💬 From supplier audits I’ve observed, Lululemon’s sustainability reviews are among the most detailed in the industry.

 2. Where Lululemon Clothes Are Made

-Lululemon manufactures across over 25 countries, primarily in Asia, where the best textile innovation facilities are located.
+Lululemon manufactures in over 25 countries, primarily in Asia where advanced textile facilities are located.

 Country Role Product Type